We need to ensure

 Oracle database encryption on Windows:

-If the server is on windows platform ,you may refer to the article below.
+If the server is on the Windows platform, you may refer to the article below.

 Oracle database encryption on Non-windows: